 As he heads on a UK tour, and prepares boxsets of classic records Metal Box and Album, the Public Image Ltd singer and punk icon talks anniversaries, legacies and feeling freer than ever.

 Earlier this year, John Lydon (nee Rotten) turned 60.
-An impressive milestone for a man still seen as shorthand for teenage nihilism.
-Yet for a public figure often reduced to a wild-haired and wild-eyed youth intent on attacking the dishonesty and hypocrisy of the British establishment, the 40 years since punk broke have seen Lydon reinvent himself away from punk cliche into musical pioneer.
-Something he's not often given the credit he deserves for.
+An impressive milestone for a man still seen a shorthand for teenage nihilism.
+Yet, for a man seared into public consciousness as a wild haired, wild eyed, youth intent on attacking the dishonesty and hypocrisy of the British establishment, the 40 years since punk broke have seen Lydon reinvent himself away from punk cliche into musical pioneer.

 How are you today?